hkmshb/jobscrapper/README.md

-# Django App
+# Job Scrapper

-This repository contains a setup for Django with a PostgreSQL + PostGIS database for data storage.
+A job scrapper with a management interface built in Django, and containerized with Docker for easy deployment.

 ---